May 07, 2023

 Each discipline has its own favorites, losers, and average representatives.
 Ransomware market has them, too - some of the groups appear only to shut down in half a year, others keep going for several years, but have minimal market share.
 And only the best of the best ransomware is able to keep being a nightmare for people even after 5 years of activity.

-LockBit group cannot boast of a great activity term.
-It is just slightly above the average: the first case of this ransomware was detected in 2019.
-Nonetheless, this gang has all chances to be with us for a very long time - at least not less than Xorist or HiddenTear already do.
+LockBit group cannot boast of a pretty long lifespan.
+The first case of this ransomware was detected in 2019.
+This gang has all chances to be with us for a very long time - at least not less than Xorist or HiddenTear already do.
 LockBit developers repeat constantly about the fact that they value their reputation, and always give up the decryption keys when the ransom is paid.
+Hackers constantly update their ransomware and auxiliary toolkit to match the current realities.
 Moreover, the developers deny even to talk about the types of data they got from the infected corporations:

 “We know the value of reputation, so I refuse to tell this information to you.
 All data has been deleted from our storages right after the ransom sum is paid.” ━ LockBit developer in the interview.